Football in Kyrgyzstan

 The sport of football in the country of Kyrgyzstan is run by the Football Federation of Kyrgyz Republic.
 The association administers the national football team as well as the Kyrgyzstan League.
 Football is the most popular sport in the country.

 National team

-Kyrgyzstan is a minor Asian football nation.
+Kyrgyzstan is a moderate level Asian football nation, having qualified for the last 3 Asian Cups.

-Kyrgyzstan qualified for the Asian Cup in 2019 AFC Asian Cup.
+Kyrgyzstan qualified for the Asian Cup in 2019 for the first time in their history.
+The team subsequently qualified for the next two iterations of the tournament in 2023 and 2027.

+Football stadiums in Kyrgyzstan by capacity

+Most successful clubs overall

+local and lower league organizations are not included.